Catholic Church and abortion politics: Europe

 Abortion is legal in nearly every European country, although there is a wide variation in the restrictions under which it is permitted.
 Restrictions on abortion are most stringent in countries that are more strongly observant of the Catholic faith.

 In Europe, there has not been talk of denial of communion, although, as in the United States, there have been incidents of church authorities discouraging Catholic politicians from receiving communion and of excommunication being suggested.
-Pope John Paul II is reported to have given communion to Italian abortion rights supporter Francesco Rutelli, on Jan.
+Pope John Paul II gave communion to Italian abortion rights supporter Francesco Rutelli, on Jan.
 6, 2001.

 Austria

 In 1973, Franz Cardinal König wrote an open letter to Chancellor Bruno Kreisky opposing free-choice abortion and arguing that it was a "renunciation of society's responsibility to protect life, including unborn life."
 In 1975, the Catholic Church played a significant role in mobilizing support for a "people's initiative" sponsored by Aktion Leben, an Austrian anti-abortion organization.
-Ultimately, abortion on demand remained legal in Austria during the first trimester of pregnancy.
+Ultimately, elective abortion care remained legal in Austria during the first trimester of pregnancy.